keanehatescoding/strathmore_docs/First year Second Semimester Notes/Communications II/CAT 1 Guidelines Answer.md

-1. Differences between critical and non critical reading A critical reader is someone who does not just take text at face value while reading but delves into a deeper examination of the text by putting forward supporting points and counterarguments for and against the text.
-A non critical leader is someone who just peruses text just like pages without any meaning and examination.
+1. __Differences between critical and non critical reading__
+A critical reader is someone who does not just take text at face value while reading but delves into a deeper examination of the text by putting forward supporting points and counterarguments for and against the text.
+A non critical leader is someone who just peruses a text just like pages without any meaning and examination.

 2. __Goals of critical reading__
 (i) Understand the links between ideas in texts since critical reading involves more than skimming through pages.